scicloj/kindly/README.md

 ## Status

 v4 is the currently active version.
-It is considered in alpha stage but is expected to stabiliz .
+It is considered in alpha stage but is expected to stabilize soon, seeking feedback.

 ## License